sa2ajj/pbuilder-unofficial-docs/usage.rst

 It will instruct ``pbuilder`` to install the ``pentium-builder`` package and also the GCC 3.2 compiler packages inside the chroot, and set the environment variables required for ``pentium-builder`` to function.

+.. [#] debootstrap or cdebootstrap can be chosen

+.. [#]
+   The mirror site should preferably be a local mirror or a cache server, so as not to overload the public mirrors with a lot of access.
+Use of tools such as apt-proxy would be advisable.

+.. [#] Only upgrading is supported.
+Debian does not generally support
+       downgrading (yet?).

+.. [#] It is possible to specify ``--hookdir /usr/share/doc/pbuilder/examples``
+       command-line option to include all example hooks as well.

+.. [#] See run-parts(8).
+For example, no '.' in file names!